Oregon’s Opportunity to Recycle Act requires property managers of multifamily communities with 5+ units to:

 - Encourage residents to recycle correctly by providing educational materials.

-- Don’t let overflow or bulky waste accumulate – it only encourages more!
-Contact your collector for pick-up.
+- Don’t let overflow or bulky waste accumulate — it only encourages more!
+Contact your garbage and recycling company for pick-up.

-- To effectively manage bulky waste, have a plan:
+To effectively manage bulky waste (large, unwanted items, like sofas and TVs), have a plan:

 Dispose of Waste

-- E-cycles (desktops, laptops, tablets, monitors, TVs, and printers)
+- E-cycles (desktop computers, laptops, monitors, TVs and printers)

 - Fluorescent lamp recycling

 - Donate usable building materials, appliances and fixtures

 - Search Metro’s Find A Recycler website for Disposal and Donation options

 - Shopping Cart Return: Not all stores participate in these collection services, so you may need to contact the store directly